aep-dev/api-linter/docs/rules/0004/path-never-optional.md

 ## Details

-This rule scans for messages with a `google.api.resource` annotation and ensures that the configured path field (either `path` or whichever field specified via `path_field`) is not labeled as `optional`.
+This rule scans for messages with a `aep.api.resource` annotation and ensures that the configured path field (either `path` or whichever field specified via `path_field`) is not labeled as `optional`.